 The selection of outcomes for GRADE assessment was based on the sponsor's Summary of Clinical Evidence, consultation with clinical experts, and input received from patient and clinician groups and public drug plans.
 The following list of outcomes was finalized in consultation with expert committee members:

-- Response outcomes (ORR, DOR, CRR)
+- response outcomes (ORR, DOR, CRR)

-- Survival outcomes (PFS, OS)
+- survival outcomes (PFS, OS)

-- Health related quality of life outcomes (EORTC QLQ-MY20 functional and symptom scale scores)
+- HRQoL outcomes (EORTC QLQ-MY20 functional and symptom scale scores).

 Results of GRADE Assessments